 It’s pretty much a given that homes have fences between them, especially in backyards.
 You probably haven’t ever thought much about your fence, until it comes time to repair it, replace it, or just add some privacy slats.
 Then the question may come up: whose fence is it anyway?
 You don’t want to alter the fence if it belongs to your neighbors, and you may feel that if it’s truly a shared fence, they should share the cost.
-Here is our best guidance to knowing whose fence it is.
+Here is our best guide to knowing whose fence it is.

 Check with the city.
 Fence laws vary from city to city.
 Your city should have guidelines on who owns a fence (it may be in your/your neighbor’s deed) and they are the best ones to talk to.
-At least they will know exactly where your property line (it might be different than you expect!) and can tell you whose side the fence is on.
+At least they will know exactly where your property line is (it might be different than you expect!) and can tell you whose side the fence is on.
 Going through your city will make sure that everything is legal and you have a case if your neighbor complains about anything you do.

 Again, checking with your city is the best thing to do and what we recommend.
 However, in the meantime, here are some tricks to help you make an educated guess: